Skip to main content

 Intermediate

 The transition from a healthy stress response to chronic endocrine dysfunction is a process of gradual maladaptation.
 Your body, in its relentless pursuit of equilibrium, begins to make trade-offs.
-This cumulative “wear and tear” from is known as allostatic load.
+This cumulative “wear and tear” from chronic stress is known as allostatic load.

 When the demands placed on your system exceed its ability to cope, it enters a state of allostatic overload, where the very mechanisms designed to protect you begin to cause damage.
-This is where the intricate web of your starts to show signs of strain, extending far beyond the adrenal glands.
+This is where the intricate web of your endocrine system starts to show signs of strain, extending far beyond the adrenal glands.
 The persistent activation of the HPA axis creates a ripple effect, impacting your thyroid, gonads, and overall metabolic health.

 One of the most critical consequences of chronic HPA activation is a phenomenon sometimes called “pregnenolone steal.”
 Pregnenolone is a foundational hormone, a precursor from which your body manufactures both cortisol and other vital hormones like DHEA, testosterone, and estrogen.
 Under normal conditions, pregnenolone is allocated to these different pathways as needed.